GiovaneIwamoto/campus-docs-assistant/README.md

 | ![cognition](/assets/cognition.svg)           | Indexing Operations                  | Indicates that the assistant is processing documents      |
 | ![psychology_alt](/assets/psychology_alt.svg) | Error or Reset Messages              | System-level feedback such as error messages or resets    |

-*This legend provides a clear understanding of the avatars used in the application and their significance in different contexts*
+*This legend provides a clear understanding of the avatars used in the application and their significance*

 ---